 http://www.shivi.de/MP3Test/ (Who's computer is this?)

-Another checking program is MP3Val, available for free from:
+A better-regarded checking program is MP3Val, available as freeware from:

 http://mp3val.sourceforge.net/index.shtml (Who's computer is this?)